 Branches of study

-The first cycle consists of academic and professional higher study programmes.
-Their duration is defined by years (three to four years) and credits (180 to 240 ECTS).
-They are arranged according to theDecree on the classification system of education (sl) and are classified at the level 6/2.
+The first cycle includes academic and professional higher study programmes.
+The duration is defined in years (three to four years) and credits (180 to 240 ECTS).
+According to the Decree on the introduction and use of the education and training classification system, the programmes are classified at level 6/2.
 A year of study allows a student to earn 60 credits.
 Each credit corresponds to between 25 and 30 hours of work on the student's part or 1,500 to 1,800 hours per year.
-This is offered to students of all fields in accordance with the ISCED classification or the relevant Decree (8 common and 22 specific fields).
-In practice, there is a large selection of programmes of both types lasting three or four years.
+This is offered to students of all fields by the ISCED classification or the relevant decree (8 common and 22 specific fields).
+In practice, a large selection of programmes of both types lasts three or four years.
 There are fewer four-year than three-year programmes, which fall within the fields of art, sociology and the education of teachers.

 Equivalent certificates received abroad are also accepted.

 According to the Criteria for transferring between study programmes, access to specific first-cycle professional study programmes and specific first-cycle academic study programmes can be granted to graduates from short-cycle higher vocational education programmes from the same or similar field of study.
 Such students may continue their studies in the second year.
 If the difference between the two programmes is too significant, students must complete bridging exams (either before applying to a new programme or later on) as well as meet other criteria, such as practical training.

 Enrolment in study programmes leading to a formal degree, which are provided by public higher education institutions and private higher education institutions holding a concession, is carried out through the public call for enrolment.
 There is a single call for enrolment in undergraduate study programmes and study programmes receiving concessions offered by private higher education institutions, regardless of the mode of study.
 The call for enrolment must be published by the competent ministry at least six months before the beginning of the new academic year.